sxzhang25/product-manifold-learning/README.md

 To set the directory for saved datasets, change the `data_dir` variable in `run_synthetic.py` or `run_cryo_em.py`.

 ## Customizing algorithm parameters
-The settings for the algorithm are stored in a `.json` file.
+The settings for the algorithm used in the experiments from the paper are stored in a `.json` file.

 The format of parameters for geometric data is: